The Big Picture of Health

 When dental caries or infection has damaged the dentin and pulp, a simple filling will not always arrest the decay.
 In an effort to save the tooth, dentists perform a root canal; a process where the pulp material is mechanically stripped from the tooth and the remaining cavity is temporarily packed with medication in an attempt to sterilize the area.
 The pulp chamber and root canals are then filled with a pliable, hopefully inert, material which later dries and hardens.
 The problem, a curious doctor named Dr. Weston Price found, was that the materials used to fill the pulp chamber and root canals exhibited a significant degree of shrinkage as they cooled and hardened.
 The shrinkage provided enough space for bacteria to flourish until an escape route into the body’s general circulation could be found.
 Unsatisfied with the results of root canals Dr. Price spent 25 years in the early 1900s researching the relationship between root canals and many of the degenerative diseases (heart disease, arthritis, kidney and bladder problems, etc.) He found a direct link.

 Learning the dangers associated with root canals will change your thoughts forever about this simple procedure, and quite possibly change the quality and length of your life.
-To order the Alternatives back issue this Dispatch is based on, and learn what you need to know in order to make an informed decision about root canals, click here.

 If You’re Still Not Convinced